meeshkan/hmt/README.md

 1. We use Meeshkan to control how the API behaves.
 For example, we tell it to return a successful response for one test and a failure response for two others.
 1. The console gives us information about API coverage, meaning the additional tests we would need to write to have tested the most common outcomes.
 Here, we are missing the test for a `no_network` outcome, and Meeshkan lets us know.

-Behind the scenes, Meeshkan spins up a smöl mock server that is responsible for acting like Stripe would.
+Behind the scenes, Meeshkan spins up a tiny mock server that is responsible for acting like Stripe would.
 You can start this server from the command line like so:

 ```bash
 meeshkan mock --spec-dir path/to/specs